underscore-zi/tx55/README.md

 # Metal Gear Online 1 Server (pkg/metalgearonline1)

 This package is the core of the game server, specifically the `handlers` package within.
-On top of the Konami Server GameClient interface, I impelment a sort of handler registration system.
+On top of the Konami Server GameClient interface, I implement a sort of handler registration system.
 Various structs can define what packet type they handle and supported argument structures.
 Then packets are routed to the appropriate handler automatically.

  - handlers - Contains all of these handler structures for all supported packets types.
 They are roughly broken down into user-state when the command would be called.
 So Authenticating, in-lobby, and hosting.
  - models - Contains the gorm models for all the game state data.
 Each model may also have associated conversion methods implemented for converting between the model and the game's binary representation of the data.